Los Angeles Chargers vs. Pittsburgh Steelers NFL Week 11 Odds, Plays and Insights for November 21, 2021

 - Los Angeles has covered the spread twice at home, and is 2-3 overall there, this season.

-- This season, in five home games, Los Angeles has gone over the total twice.
+- In five home games this year, Los Angeles has gone over the total twice.

-- Pittsburgh is 2-1 overall, with two wins against the spread, away from home.
+- On the road, Pittsburgh has two wins against the spread and is 2-1 overall.

-- In three away games this season, Pittsburgh has not gone over the total.
+- This season, in three road games, Pittsburgh has not gone over the total once.

 Powered by Data Skrive.